An eager DIYer and crafter, Donna enjoys sharing fun and creative tutorials with others so they can learn from her successes and mistakes.

-9. Take the roll of ribbon that you want to use for your second layer and holding the end; see how big your inside layer should be.
+9. Take the roll of ribbon that you want to use for your second layer, and hold the end; see how big your inside layer should be.
 I figured my inside layer should be about four inches in diameter.

-10. Then cut four lengths of ribbon for the second layer of your bow.
-Again, each length of ribbon should be twice as long as the diameter of your final bow plus three inches.
-I cut each of my ribbon lengths to be 11 inches.
+10. Then, cut four lengths of ribbon for the second layer of your bow.
+Again, each length of the ribbon should be twice as long as the diameter of your final bow, plus three inches.
+I cut each of my ribbon lengths to 11 inches.

-11. Follow Steps 3 - 6 to fold and create two more ribbon crosses for your bow.
-On this layer, you want to be careful to make sure your ribbon ends are lined up when gluing them in place.
+11. Follow steps 3–6 to fold and create two more ribbon crosses for your bow.
+On this layer, you want to ensure your ribbon ends are lined up when gluing them in place.

 13. Take your smaller bow layer and put it on top of your bottom layer.
 Position the top layer in whatever way looks best.
 Glue the top layer of your bow to the bottom layer at the center.
 Take some time to fluff and shape your loops.